 - 5. DME shipped to the patient shall be reimbursed based on the location of the patient when determining if the fees for rural or nonrural zip codes apply. - 6.
 HCPCS codes describing physician-administered drugs and biologicals including, chemotherapy and immunosuppressive drugs, inhalation solutions and other miscellaneous drugs and solutions shall be used when billing for these products.
 Please refer to the Pharmaceutical Fee Schedule for billing and reimbursement information for prescription and over-the-counter drugs, including those that are described by HCPCS codes. - 7.
-Services and materials that are listed as By Report, or have no listed value, or are not included in the fee schedule; shall be reimbursed based on shall be accompanied by documentation to support the amount billed.
-Reimbursement may be based on a predetermined agreement between the provider and the payer.
+Services and materials DME items that are listed as By Report, or have no listed value, or are not included in the fee schedule, shall be reimbursed at 140% of the actual cost.
+The DME provider shall include a copy of the original invoice for each item.
+No additional reimbursement for shipping or delivery shall be provided.
+If the DME was procured from an intermediary entity (e.g., wholesaler) and not the original manufacturer, the provider must disclose any rebates, reductions, discounts, or relationship with that intermediary entity and the impact on the original manufacturer's cost of that item.
+Reimbursement may also be based on a predetermined agreement between the provider and the payer.
 HCPCS codes representing professional services that are not listed in the fee schedule may be reimbursed based on a predetermined agreement between the provider and the payer. - 8.
+Services that are listed as By Report, have no listed value, or are not included in the fee schedule, shall be reimbursed based on a predetermined agreement between the provider and the payer. - 9.
 Reimbursement for DME shall not be less than the actual cost of an item.
 Specialized (e.g., bariatric) equipment may have an actual cost that is greater than the reimbursement value listed in the Fee Schedule.
 The DME provider must demonstrate the actual cost of the DME is greater than the listed reimbursement value by presenting a copy of the original invoice for that item.
 The reimbursement value for the item shall be based on a predetermined agreement between the DME provider and the payer.
-When the DME was procured from an intermediary entity (e.g., wholesaler) and not the original manufacturer, the provider must disclose any rebates, reductions, discounts, or relationship with that intermediary entity and the impact on the original manufacturer's cost of that item
+When the DME was procured from an intermediary entity (e.g., wholesaler) and not the original manufacturer, the provider must disclose any rebates, reductions, discounts, or relationship with that intermediary entity and the impact on the original manufacturer's cost of that item.

-9. Home Health Care - please see the Home Health Care Fee Schedule Guidelines.
+10. 9.
+Home Health Care - please see the Home Health Care Fee Schedule Guidelines.